Subscribe to receive more Metals & Mining content

 As consumers become ever more aware of sustainability and sourcing issues, there is an opportunity for those mining gemstones of proven provenance to capitalise on that from a market perspective.

 Which companies are involved in mining coloured gemstones?

-That said, there are some notable players with strong and ethical track records in the market.
-Chief among them is Gemfields, which owns 75% of the world’s largest emerald mine, Kagem, and 75% of Montepuez, the world’s largest ruby mine.
+Gemfields is world’s largest coloured gemstone producer.
+It owns 75% of the world’s largest emerald mine, Kagem, and 75% of Montepuez, the world’s largest ruby mine.